 There have also been several reports alleging that Iranian naval vessels have been stationed in the Red Sea and the Gulf of Aden to support the Houthis with intelligence and target acquisition.
-It has been noted that at least two vessels identified as part of the Iranian navy have changed position in the past week, with one, Behshad, maintaining a presence at the western end of the Gulf of Aden since 11 January 2024 and another, Shiba, transiting through the Gulf of Aden and the Red Sea starting on 12 January 2024.
+It has been noted that the Behshad, a vessel identified as part of the Iranian Navy, has maintained a presence at the western end of the Gulf of Aden since 11 January 2024.
 These allegations have not been confirmed, but the uptick in incidents and the locations in which they have occurred suggests a possible link.

-Due to the frequency and seriousness of the incidents that have occurred in the past 30 days, the Red Sea and the Bab el-Mandeb Strait are "high risk" and the threat is considered high to all vessels.
+Due to the frequency and seriousness of the incidents that have occurred in the past 30 days, the Red Sea, the Bab el-Mandeb Strait and the Gulf of Aden are "high risk" and the threat is considered high to all vessels.
 Crew should take precautions prior to entering the area so that they are ready to respond appropriately to any threat and emergency and should operate at MARSEC Level 3 whilst transiting through the area.
 The threat in ports in the Red Sea has also increased because they are located in the affected area and in range of Houthi missiles, but the threat in these ports is lower landside.